RobertAhlin/emx-seeder/README.md

 	* A rider is an indiviual that is participating in an event.

 * 1 - The client is interested in seeding riders that has signed up for races, based on their previous results, to get a start list with hopefully the fastest rider first and the slowest last.
 This to minimize the amount of overtakes the riders have to do.
-* 2 - The rider want to follow up on their results to see the trend.
+* 2 - The riders want to follow up on their results to see the trend.
 If they are getting faster or slower compared to the other riders.

 ## Use ML to rank a rider from a prediction of how well the rider can perform.